paponius/URI-cleaner/README.md

 load NormalizeURIandLinks.js
 See IMDb.js file for description and examples.

-## Add a web page
+### Add a web page
-Use IMDb.js as a template to create new js file.
+Use IMDb.js as a template to create new JS file.
 See IMDb.js file for description and examples.

 If used with Greasemonkey/Tampermonky/...